tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 Decimal numbers are usually referred to as *floating point*, or *float* values, in programming terminology.

-Of course, [division by zero](https://en.wikipedia.org/wiki/Division_by_zero) operations will result in errors.
+Of course, [division by zero](https://en.wikipedia.org/wiki/Division_by_zero) operations will result in errors:

 <figure>
   <img src="{{ site.url }}/img/pitl01/arithmetic-operators-division-by-zero.png" class="fullwidth" />